What is dual fuel energy tariff and is it better?

 These tariffs will track the market rate for the energy you pay.
-Most suppliers will let you know in plenty of time if these prices change.
-When that happens you can decide if you’d like to switch, usually with no exit fee.
+If prices change, your supplier has to let you know at least 30 days before it happens so you can decide if you’d like to switch, usually with no exit fee.

 Standard variable tariff pros:

 - You’ll be the first to benefit from price decreases

 - No exit fees

 - You’ll have to pay different amounts in line with market price changes

 - There are rarely any special offers or deals available